wikindx/wikindx/tags/stable/components/plugins/chooselanguage/README.txt

 v1.6, 2020
 1. Fix heredoc syntax.
 2. Fix some errors on the refreshing of the language.
-3. Write the language to the database if the user is logged on.

 v1.5, 2020
 1. Add documentation.